 From time to time, Development Plans are updated through the rezoning of land or rewriting of existing policies.
 This update process is known as a Development Plan Amendment (DPA), and must follow the requirements of the Act.
 While the Minister for Planning or the Council can initiate a DPA, only the Minister can approve a DPA.

-Corner Days & Regency Roads, Croydon Park DPA
+Council is currently undertaking one DPA, being the Corner Days & Regency Roads, Croydon Park DPA.

-Council is reviewing the land use policies applying to a large area of under-utilised industrial zoned land at Days Road and Regency Road, Croydon Park.
-The DPA is privately funded, and the affected area is under the ownership of several different parties.
+For this DPA, Council is reviewing the land use policies applying to a large area of underutilised industrial zoned land at Days Road and Regency Road, Croydon Park.
 The zoning review is intended to enable the future development of the land for residential, retail, and commercial uses.
+The DPA is privately funded, with the affected area under the ownership of several different parties.